nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 ## Bryce Canyon Country
-California is home to a lot of seaside towns and Cambria is definitely one of the best towns to visit.
-It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
-We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.
+Bryce Canyon Country is a stunning destination in southern Utah, renowned for its awe-inspiring natural beauty, unique rock formations, and an array of exciting outdoor activities.
+In this project, we worked with [Bryce Canyon Country](https://www.brycecanyoncountry.com) tourism board to showcase the Bryce Canyon National Park Grand Staircase-Escalante National Monument.

 {% include gallery id="gallery_bryce" caption="" %}

 ## Visit Cambria
-California is home to a lot of seaside towns and Cambria is definitely one of the best towns to visit.
+California is home to a lot of seaside towns and [Cambria](https://visitcambriaca.com) is definitely one of the best towns to visit.
 It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
 We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.

 {% include gallery id="gallery_cambria" caption="" %}

 ## Carmel Mission Inn
-Carmel Mission Inn is located at a prime location in the beautiful Camel city.
+[Carmel Mission Inn](https://www.carmelmissioninn.com) is located at a prime location in the beautiful Camel city.
 Highway 1 is just beside this hotel and the perfect place to start a road trip to Big Sur.
 We designed content to highlight the beautiful hotel and surrounding areas.

 {% include gallery id="gallery_carmel" caption="" %}

 ## Yosemite View Lodge
-Yosemite View Lodge is located just 5 minutes outside of the park entrance.
+[Yosemite View Lodge](https://www.yosemiteresorts.com/yosemite-view-lodge/) is located just 5 minutes outside of the park entrance.
 Our project was to highlight the hotel amenities and the surrounding areas.

 {% include gallery id="gallery_yosemite_lodge" caption="" %}

 ## Yongnuo Photography
-Yongnuo photography released their new lenses for the Nikon Z mirrorless system.
+[Yongnuo photography](https://yongnuousa.net) released their new lenses for the Nikon Z mirrorless system.
 In this project, we worked on featuring their 35mm f2 and 85mm f1.8 lenses for Nikon Z mirrorless cameras.

 {% include gallery id="gallery_yongnuo" caption="" %}